Energizing Foods for Lupus

 Then there are the daily choices we make about what we put into our bodies and the activities we take on.
 With lupus, we never know which of our many daily choices will come together to create the perfect storm; a full-blown flare.

 Lupus warriors know that the activities we choose, combined with the quality of our sleep, the weather, stress and a myriad of other seemingly insignificant choices we make can play a role in how much energy we have to tackle the coming day.
 And I believe that what I put into my body can be equally impactful on whether lupus goes into attack mode and how much energy I have to fight back.
+Let's go over what foods for lupus help and detract from your energy levels and overall health.

 You Are What You Eat: Energy and Health